owulveryck/blog/content/post/journey-onnx-day1.md

 * [TensorProto](https://godoc.org/github.com/owulveryck/onnx-go#TensorProto)
 * [ValueInfoPRoto](https://godoc.org/github.com/owulveryck/onnx-go#ValueInfoProto)

-In ONNX, all those elements are identified by their `name` which are strings.
+In ONNX, all those elements are identified by their `name` which is string.
 Despite the naming, all of them are actually nodes of the computation graph.

 Ths [`GraphProto`](https://godoc.org/github.com/owulveryck/onnx-go#GraphProto) structure is made of: